praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 POST https://itsyou.online/v1/oauth/access_token?client_id=CLIENT_ID&client_secret=CLIENT_SECRET&code=AUTHORIZATION_CODE&redirect_uri=CALLBACK_URL
 ```

+The redirect_uri must match the redirect_uri passed in the access_code request and the callback URI registered in the api key.
+The redirect URL's host and port must exactly match the callback URL and the redirect URL's path must reference a subdirectory of the callback URL.

+* response_type=code

 ### Step 5: Application Receives Access Token

 If the authorization is valid, the API will send a response containing the access token (and optionally, a refresh token) to the application.
 The entire response will look something like this: